[Updated for 2023] 20+ resources every estate manager should know

-On top of that, we’re building a list of private service industry resources every estate manager should know.
-Check out the list below, and let us know what’s missing!
+On top of that, we’re always looking for and creating new content and resources to help PSPs thrive.
+And luckily, the industry is changing, with new learning opportunities popping up all the time.
+Check out our updated list of resources for 2023 below, and let us know what’s missing!
 Share your thoughts in the community, or send us a note with your additions.

 On the Life in Private Staffing podcast, Silver Swan Recruitment founder Philippa Smith interviews private service professionals about their careers.
 Listen on Spotify or watch on YouTube to get to know some of the industry’s top estate managers, personal assistants, bodyguards, private chefs and more.

 Peter Van Ryder’s blog is meant to help private service professionals advance in their careers.
 Don’t miss this estate manager turned recruiter and consultant’s tips for finding the right school for you, advice for landing the right role, and ideas for prioritizing your mental health.